sbischoff-ai/pygase/docs/api/pygase.connection.md

 ServerConnection(self, remote_address:tuple, event_handler, game_state_store, last_client_time_order:pygase.utils.sqn, event_wire=None)
 ```

-Subclass of **Connection** that describes the server side of a Pygase connection.
+Subclass of **Connection** that describes the server side of a PyGaSe connection.

 #### Attributes
  - **game_state_store** *GameStateStore*: the backends **GameStateStore** that provides the state for this client